cnmiller127/README-GENERATOR/README.md

 ## Installation

-they use visual studio and run it
+asdf

 ## Usage

-i just told you
+adsf

 ## Contribution

-NONE
+asdf

 ## Testing

-npm test
+asdf

 ## Questions

-If you have any questions you may reach me at cnmiller127@gmail.com.
-You may also visit [my GitHub profile](https://github.com/cnmiller127)
+If you have any questions you may reach me at asdf.
+You may also visit [my GitHub profile](https://github.com/asdf)